deathworlders/online/content/books/deathworlders/chapter-15-forever-changed.md

 *<They hurt themselves to break me>* He thought.
 But he wouldn’t have been Six if he hadn’t tried to fight back, to claim *something* here and now, in Carl’s moment of weakness.
 To hurt him, on an emotional level.

 "*Fuck* you.
 You’ve beaten me.
 I’ve betrayed everything I ever lived or cared for.
 I’ve DESTROYED the Hierarchy.
-And now you’re fucking *sorry?!*" he exclaimed.
+And now you’re fucking *sorry?!"* he exclaimed.

 "More than you can know, man.
 I’ve been through this, it’s how I learned to do it."